-- An industrial ecosystem for circularity in manufacturing industries emerges, enhancing both circularity and resilience; - De-manufacturing technologies and practices become available, leading to a European de-manufacturing industry; - Functions of products are retained, reused, upgraded or adapted through demanufacturing and re-manufacturing; and - Skills and standards relevant to remanufacturing are developed.
+- An industrial ecosystem for circularity in manufacturing industries emerges, enhancing both circularity and resilience; - De-manufacturing technologies and practices become available, making decisive contributions to a European remanufacturing industry and market; - Functions of products are retained, reused, upgraded or adapted through demanufacturing and re-manufacturing; and - Skills, standards and safety measures relevant to remanufacturing are developed.

-Scope: Proposals should focus on developing de-manufacturing and re-manufacturing technologies at the factory level, addressing at least two of the following:
+Scope: Proposals should focus on developing de-manufacturing and re-manufacturing technologies at the factory level, addressing at least three of the following:

-- Technologies to efficiently analyse part condition, including for components of lower value, e.g. combining sensor data and AI with human inputs; - AI and robotic-assisted technologies to de-manufacture products and components, including handling and sorting;

-- Model-based systems, to allow de-manufacturing and re-manufacturing operators to use CAD data and digital twins related to the original parts; - Solutions allowing local repair or re-manufacturing of high-added value components (applied to e.g. wind turbines, aircraft and vessels).
+- Technologies to efficiently analyse part condition, including for components of lower value, e.g. combining sensor data and AI with human inputs; - AI and robotic-assisted technologies to de-manufacture products and components, including handling, sorting and extended logistics; - Model-based systems, to allow de-manufacturing and re-manufacturing operators to use CAD data and digital twins related to the original parts; - Solutions allowing local (on-site) repair or re-manufacturing of high-added value components (applied to e.g. wind turbines, aircraft and vessels); and - Solutions to plan the sequence of operations based on the characteristics of the incoming products to be re-manufactured.